White: White materials

 Titanium white, made with titanium dioxide, is the brightest white paint available.
 It also colors most toothpaste and sunscreen.

 Zinc white is made from zinc oxide.
 Zinc oxide is used in paints, suntan lotion, and some foods.

 Chalk is a type of limestone, made of the mineral calcite, or calcium carbonate.
 It was originally deposited under the sea as the scales or plates of tiny micro-organisms called Coccolithophore.
 It was the first white pigment used by prehistoric artists in cave paintings.
 The chalk used on blackboards today is usually made of gypsum or calcium sulphate, a powder pressed into sticks.

 Bianco di San Giovanni is a pigment used in the Renaissance, which was described by the painter Cennino Cennini in the 15th century.
 It is similar to chalk, made of calcium carbonate with calcium hydroxide.
 It was made of dried lime which was made into a powder, then soaked in water for eight days, with the water changed each day.
 It was then made into cakes and dried in the sun.

-Lead white was being produced during the 4th century BC; the process is described is Pliny the Elder, Vitruvius and the ancient Greek author Theophrastus.
+Lead white was being produced during the 4th century BC; the process was described by Pliny the Elder, Vitruvius, and the ancient Greek author Theophrastus.
 Pieces of lead were put into clay pots which had a separate compartment filled with vinegar.
-The pots in turn were piled on shelves close to cow dung.
+The pots were in turn piled on shelves close to cow dung.
 The combined fumes of the vinegar and the cow dung caused the lead to corrode into lead carbonate.
 It was a slow process which could take a month or more.
 It made an excellent white and was used by artists for centuries, but it was also toxic.
 It was replaced in the 19th century by zinc white and titanium white.

 Titanium white is the most popular white for artists today; it is the brightest available white pigment, and has twice the coverage of lead white.
 It first became commercially available in 1921.
 It is made out of titanium dioxide, from the minerals brookite, anatase, rutile, or ilmenite, currently the major source.
 Because of its brilliant whiteness, it is used as a colorant for most toothpaste and sunscreen.

 Zinc white is made from zinc oxide.
 It is similar to but not as opaque as titanium white.
 It is added to some foods to enrich them with zinc, an important nutrient.
 Chinese white is a variety of zinc white made for artists.

 Some materials can be made to look "whiter than white", this is achieved using optical brightener agents (OBA).
 These are chemical compounds that absorb light in the ultraviolet and violet region (usually 340–370 nm) of the electromagnetic spectrum, and re-emit light in the blue region (typically 420–470 nm).
 OBAs are often used in paper and clothing to create an impression of very bright white.
 This is due to the fact that the materials actually send out more visible light than they receive.